hrsf93-welp/welp-restaurant-details/README.md

 A service provided to a parent Yelp restaurant page.

 Contains 4 major sub-components:
-1. Summary component
+1. Summary component that displays hours today, price and a menu link
 2. Hours component that renders based off of the time the site is viewed
-3. Menu component that is clickable with photos and reviews
+3. Menu component that is clickable with item photos and descriptions
 4. Details component that displays more information about the restaurant

 ## Related Projects